 In the Brevard mathematics program, you’ll put your education into practice.
 This program is designed to prepare you for career paths including teaching, graduate school, business and finance, biomathematics, and many other options.
 Our exceptional professors will push you to hone your analytical, communication, and critical thinking skills as you develop your knowledge, your understanding of real-world applications of mathematics, and your appreciation of the beauty of the discipline.
 Visit Brevard to meet your professors!

 Mathematics majors receive a Bachelor of Arts (BA) in Mathematics.
 Students often choose to pair their Mathematics degree with a 9-12 Math Teacher Licensure.
-For math majors not pursuing teacher licensure, an academic minor in another field (such as Business and Organizational Leadership, Biology, Chemistry, etc.) is encouraged.
+For math majors not pursuing teacher licensure, an academic minor in another field (such as Business and Organizational Leadership, Physics, Biology, Chemistry, etc.) is encouraged.
 Double Majoring with a complementary academic program is also an option.
-Minor in Mathematics also available.
+Minors in Mathematics and Physics are also available.

 - Use motion detectors in Calculus labs to relate position and velocity graphs.